Updated on 2025-06-23 GMT+08:00

 A backend server group is a logical collection of one or more backend servers to receive massive concurrent requests at the same time.
-A backend server can be an ECS, BMS, supplementary network interface, or IP address.
+A backend server can be a cloud server, supplementary network interface, or IP address.

-The following process describes how a backend server group forwards traffic:
+The following table describes how a backend server group forwards traffic.

-1. A client sends a request to your application.
-The listeners added to your load balancer use the protocols and ports you have configured forward the request to the associated backend server group.
+A client sends a request to your application.
+The listeners added to your load balancer use the protocols and ports you have configured to forward the request to the associated backend server group.

 For dedicated load balancers, the backend server group type can be Hybrid or IP as a backend server.
-You can add an ECS, BMS, supplementary network interface, or IP address to a hybrid backend server group.
+You can add cloud servers, supplementary network interfaces, or IP addresses to a hybrid backend server group.
 If you set the type to IP as a backend server, you can only add IP addresses as backend servers.

 Figure 1 Backend server group architecture